QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 ## Abstract

-We built an end-to-end machine-learning pipeline for network intrusion detection that combines a normalized relational database (SQLite, 3NF), a Python data-science layer, and four supervised classifiers.
+I built an end-to-end machine-learning pipeline for the network intrusion detection that combines a normalized relational database (SQLite, 3NF), a Python data-science layer, and four supervised classifiers.
 Using NSL-KDD, the standard cleaned version of the MIT